 A multidisciplinary management plan is developed at the conference which includes a documented description of the patient's problems, goals and strategies relevant to that conference, and a summary of outcomes of the conference.
-A summary of all details of the conference, including the date, duration, and the attendee's names and designations/clinical backgrounds, are documented in the patient's medical record by the geriatrician.
+A summary of the details including the date, duration, and the attendee's names and designations/clinical backgrounds, are documented in the patient's medical record by the geriatrician.

 Outcome: this would be counted as one non-admitted MDCC service event for the patient.
-This is because there were three or more health care providers from different specialties involved in delivering the MDCC and all the criteria in the definition of a MDCC were met.
+This is because there were three or more healthcare providers from different specialties involved in delivering the MDCC and all the criteria in the definition of a MDCC were met.

 A MDCC is held to discuss seven non-admitted patients who attend a brain injury rehabilitation clinic.
-The MDCC includes a rehabilitation physician, a clinical nurse specialist, a physiotherapist, an occupational therapist, a speech pathologist and a social worker.
+The MDCC includes a rehabilitation physician, a CNS, a physiotherapist, an occupational therapist, a speech pathologist and a social worker.
 The patients are not present in the MDCC.

 A description of the patient's problems, goals and strategies relevant to that conference, and a summary of outcomes of the conference are documented in each patient's multidisciplinary care plan.
-A summary of all details of the conference, including the date, duration, and the attendee's names and designations/clinical backgrounds are documented in each patient's medical record by the clinical nurse specialist.
+A summary of the details, including the date, duration, and the attendee's names and designations/clinical backgrounds are documented in each patient's medical record by the CNS.